cyrille-blanchet-1974/sudoku/README.txt

 lvl 9: try a guess
-when nothing more can be found with levels 0,1,2,3,4 then we choose a cell with minimum number of possible values We try a guess for this cell then we run again other levels of resolution if at some point we get an error then the guess is bad so we eliminate this value
+when nothing more can be found with levels 0,1,2,3,4 then we choose a cell and try to guess the value if exists Xwing candidates we use them else we use a cell with minimum number of possible values from the possibles of this cell we try firts the one which is more present in solved cells We try a guess for this cell then we run again other levels of resolution if at some point we get an error then the guess is bad so we eliminate this value